jimmyhong23/SummitData/README.md

-Scrapes data from website using BS4 and Python
+# summit-data
+Built a simple web scraping tool to collect data of all attendees at the CF Summit 2018 using Python and BeautifulSoup and requests libraries